TanNguyen17112003/ananas/README.md

 ![Main page](/Demo_image/index.png)

-In this semester (HK231), my team has been assigned an Assignment requiring the designing of the interface and implementation of basic features for a company or business website.
-All members in the group reached a consensus and decided to choose the Hong Tra Ngo Gia website as a template.
+In this semester (HK232), my team has been assigned an Assignment requiring the designing of the interface and implementation of basic features for a company or business website.
+All members in the group reached a consensus and decided to choose Ananas website as a template. [refer here](https://ananas.vn/)

 Here's why:
-* We are asians and we love bubble tea, of course LOL.
+* We are young Vietnamese and we love shoes.
 * We also find their news often updated, which have given us lots of data and save us time from creating ones,
 * And the simplicity of their website LOL.